Death Takes a Holiday

-Synopsis
+Plot

-After years of questioning why people fear him, Death takes on human form as Prince Sirki (Fredric March) for three days so that he can mingle among mortals and find an answer.
-He finds a host in Duke Lambert (Guy Standing) after revealing himself and his intentions to the Duke, and he takes up temporary residence in the Duke's villa.
-However, Death falls in love with the beautiful young Grazia (Evelyn Venable).
-As he does so, Duke Lambert, the father of Grazia's mortal lover Corrado (Kent Taylor), begs him to give Grazia up and leave her among the living.
+After years of questioning why people fear him, Death takes on human form as Prince Sirki for three days so that he can mingle among mortals and find an answer.
+He finds a host in Duke Lambert after revealing himself and his intentions to the Duke, and he takes up temporary residence in the Duke's villa.
+However, Death falls in love with the beautiful young Grazia.
+As he does so, Duke Lambert, the father of Grazia's mortal lover Corrado, begs him to give Grazia up and leave her among the living.

 Death is torn between seeking his own happiness or sacrificing it so that Grazia may live.
 After listening to the pleas from the Duke and his houseguests, Death finally decides to let Grazia live and returns to his true self, a black shadow.
 As he prepares to depart, Grazia chooses to go with him, telling him that she knew all along who he really was.
 Death then proclaims that love is greater than illusion and is as strong as death.
 He puts his arm around Grazia, and they both disappear in a flash of light.